-Unlike years past, when deep shades like navy, black, and burgundy crept in to take the throne as soon as the leaves start to change, winter's trending nail colors are surprisingly bright.
-There are hues from all over the rainbow popping off this year, and we couldn't be more thrilled.
+Unlike in years past, when deep shades like navy, black, and burgundy crept in to take the throne as soon as the leaves started to change, this winter's trending nail colors are surprisingly bright.
+There are hues from all over the rainbow popping off, and we couldn't be more thrilled.
 Considering all that we've endured this year, we deserve extra-chipper manicures.
-From bright hybrid hues to minimalist glosses and all the shimmer you'll need to get ready for blankets of snow, check out the 10 best winter nail colors to try now.
+From bright-red hues to minimalist glosses and all the shimmery white polishes you'll need to get ready for blankets of snow, check out the 10 best winter nail colors to try now.

 This vibrant blue-green mashup of a color isn't one we'd typically assign as a winter shade, but it's having a major moment right now.
 Olive and June, a brand that continually influences nail color trends with its seasonal collections, dropped the perfect option as part of its winter collection this year.
-And honestly, its just the latest nod to the Southwest-inspired color palette that's been dominating the nail industry all year.
-Perhaps the unseasonal popularity of this particular hue is another sign that we could all use a pick-me-up wherever we can get it, but we are totally into the idea of a bright winter manicure.
+And honestly, it's just the latest nod to the Southwest-inspired color palette that's been dominating the nail industry all year.
+We are totally into the idea of a bright winter manicure.

 On the softer side of the aisle lies this beautiful pale purple that's at once sweet and sophisticated.
-A deeper play on the dusty rose hues that gained traction over the summer, this muted lavender evokes the cozy winter feels without falling into the played-out "cold temperatures equals dark colors" trap.
-There are options available that lean more heavily into purple undertones and ones that read more pink, so there's a shade to match any and every skin tone.
+A deeper play on the dusty-rose hues that gained traction over the summer, this muted lavender evokes the cozy winter feels without falling into the played-out "cold temperatures equal dark colors" trap.
+There are options available that lean more heavily into purple undertones and ones that read pinker, so there's a shade to match any and every skin tone.

-When Chanel speaks, we listen, and this winter, the beauty arm of the iconic design house is indulging our lower-maintenance beauty routines with its latest launch of an almost-clear polish that gives just enough to blur and perfect the nail bed for an effortlessly manicured look.
+When Chanel speaks, we listen, and this winter, the beauty arm of the iconic design house is indulging our lower-maintenance beauty routines with almost-clear polish that gives just enough to blur and perfect the nail bed for an effortlessly manicured look.
 That's right.
-Barely-there polish is officially in.
+Barely there polish is officially in.
 Although this particular offering is indeed marketed toward the male-identifying among us (the buffed-shine nail look has, for some reason, been always been considered a well-groomed guy thing), all gentlefolk alike should feel free to lean into this trend.
-Sometimes, you just need a little something to clean up the hands without having to lean in to a full color moment.
-And if you're concerned about going up against a tiny polish brush, a simple buff and shine works just as well to get the look.
+Sometimes, you just need a little something to clean up the hands without having to do a full color moment.
+And if you're concerned about going up against a tiny polish brush, a simple buff and shine work just as well to get the look.

 Emerald green has always signified opulence, and what better time to lean into the abundant vibe than winter?
 Shades of green, from muted matcha to neon slime, have been bubbling up in both the fashion and beauty worlds all year, but the impending cold season has marked a shift to the deeper end of the green spectrum.
 It's one of those colors that works just as well in a buttery, opaque finish or in a shimmery one if you want a little extra holiday cheer.
 Non-cheesy Christmas manicures, here we come.

-Red nail polish will never not be in style, and this winter is no different.
-But it's not the orangey red of summer or the tawny red of fall that's taking off now—it's the classic, fire-engine red you'd see adorning the fingers of '90s supermodels.
+Red nail polish will always be in style, and this winter is no different.
+But it's not the orangey-red of summer or the tawny red of fall that's taking off now—it's the classic, fire-engine red you'd see adorning the fingers of '90s supermodels.
 It's classic.